Expulsion of the Acadians: Maine

-In present-day Maine, the Miꞌkmaq and the Maliseet raided numerous New England villages.
+In present-day Maine, the Miꞌkmaq and the Wolastoqiyik raided numerous New England villages.
 At the end of April 1755, they raided Gorham, killing two men and a family.
 Next they appeared in New Boston (Gray) and went through the neighbouring towns destroying the plantations.
 On May 13, they raided Frankfort (Dresden), where two men were killed and a house burned.
-The same day they raided Sheepscot (Newcastle) and took five prisoners.
+The same day, they raided Sheepscot (Newcastle) and took five prisoners.
 Two people were killed in North Yarmouth on May 29 and one taken captive.
 The natives shot one person at Teconnet, now Waterville, took prisoners at Fort Halifax and two prisoners at Fort Shirley (Dresden).
 They also captured two workers at the fort at New Gloucester.
-During this period, the Maliseet and Miꞌkmaq were the only tribes of the Wabanaki Confederacy who were able to fight.
+During this period, the Wolastoqiyik and Miꞌkmaq were the only tribes of the Wabanaki Confederacy who were able to fight.

 On August 13, 1758, Boishebert left Miramichi, New Brunswick with 400 soldiers, including Acadians whom he led from Port Toulouse.
 They marched to Fort St. George (Thomaston) and unsuccessfully laid siege to the town, and raided Munduncook (Friendship) where they wounded eight British settlers and killed others.
-This was Boishébert's last Acadian expedition; from there he and the Acadians went to Quebec and fought in the Battle of Quebec (1759).
+This was Boishébert's last Acadian expedition; from there, he and the Acadians went to Quebec and fought in the Battle of Quebec (1759).

 Deportation destinations

 In the first wave of the expulsion, most Acadian exiles were assigned to rural communities in Massachusetts, Connecticut, New York, Pennsylvania, Maryland and South Carolina.
 In general, they refused to stay where they were put and large numbers migrated to the colonial port cities where they gathered in isolated, impoverished French-speaking Catholic neighbourhoods, the sort of communities Britain's colonial officials tried to discourage.
 More worryingly for the British authorities, some Acadians threatened to migrate north to French-controlled regions, including the Saint John River, Île Royale (Cape Breton Island), the coasts of the Gulf of St. Lawrence and Canada.
-Because the British believed their policy of sending the Acadians to the Thirteen Colonies had failed, they deported the Acadians to France during the second wave of the Expulsion.
+Because the British believed their policy of sending the Acadians to the Thirteen Colonies had failed, they deported the Acadians to France during the second wave of the expulsion.